Inflation is defined as the rise of the overall prices of goods and services over a certain period in time.

 Inflation has good and bad effects depending on how people are affected.

 For instance, high inflation is helpful to borrowers as it decreases the real value of money they pay to their lenders.
-Consumers, on the other hand, are obviously hurt by high inflation as it erodes their purchasing power.
+Debt becomes cheaper.